zachmay/inventorium/report.md

 ```

 Unfortunately, this is a very dangerous approach.
 First, we have no guarantee that the SQL we
-generate will be syntactically valid and we will not find out about our mistake until runtime.
+generate will be syntactically valid and we will not find out about our mistakes until runtime.
 Additionally, we have to worry about correctly escaping the strings we concatenate together.
-Consider this example where we search for a substring in a building's `name` field:
+Consider this example where we search for buildings with a specific `name` value:

 ```
 $query = 'select * from buildings where name = "' . $searchTerm . '"';
 ```

-In addition to being somewhat difficult to read, there is a more serious problem.
+In addition to being somewhat difficult to read, there is a more serious issue.
 Suppose that
 `$searchTerm` contained the string `'hello "world"'`.
 The resulting SQL would be:

 ```
 select * from buildings where name = "hello "world""
 ```

-This is a syntax error, which will only show up when a user enters that or a similar problematic
+This is not syntactically valid SQL, which will only show up when a user enters a problematic
 string into an input field.
-This is even worse than just a bad user experience decision, it can
+This is worse than just a bad user experience decision, it can
 be abused by a malicious attacker.
-Suppose `$searchTerm` contained `'foo"; drop table buildings; --'`:
+Suppose `$searchTerm` contained `'foo"; drop table buildings; --'`.
+The resulting SQL statement is:

 ```
 select * from buildings where name = "foo"; drop table buildings; --"
 ```

-When executed, this query will happily drop the `buildings` table.
+When executed, this query will drop the `buildings` table from the database.
 That is unlikely to be an
 operation you wanted to grant to all users.
 This is an example of the classic SQL Injection
 vulnerability.